arocketman/URL-pad/README.md

 # TODO

+* Add loading screen when loading a json.
+* Edit entries .
 * Save a snapshot or image of the page along with its name and description.
-* Lock a pad and secure it with a password.
+* Lock a pad, encrypt it and secure it with a password.
 * Possibility to add custom notes on a saved url.
 * Background mode, the program won't bother you at every link being saved.
 * Sort links by categories.